Abigail-McClure/batchPhotoEditor/README.md

 ### Live preview vs. worker parity

-The browser preview uses CSS `filter` + a tint overlay `<div>`.
+The browser preview uses CSS `filter` and a tint overlay div.
 The Python worker replicates the same math in OpenCV.
 Warmth, tint, and black point are particularly tricky to match:

 - **Warmth** — R/B channel multiplication (no easy CSS filter equivalent exists; the preview approximates with `sepia` and `hue-rotate`)
 - **Tint** — CSS uses an RGBA overlay div; Python blends against a magenta/green flat color